Test Catalog

 Carrier status (heterozygosity) for these conditions cannot be reliably detected.

-Some cases with milder or later onset disease may not display sufficiently abnormal results during the newborn period and, therefore, yield false-negative results.
+Some individuals with milder or later onset disease may not have sufficiently abnormal results during the newborn period and, therefore, yield negative results.

 Clinical Reference